rooseveltframework/roosevelt/README.md

 # Authoring your own CSS preprocessors

-There are two ways to replace Roosevelt's default CSS preprocessors with another one.

-The first way is to swap out the default `roosevelt-less` CSS preprocessor module for something else, e.g. `roosevelt-sass` or a custom module that you've created.

-You can also define your own preprocessors on the fly at start time in Roosevelt's constructor like so:
+In addition to Roosevelt's built-in support for the less, sass, and stylus preprocessors you can also define your own preprocessors on the fly at start time in Roosevelt's constructor like so:

 ```js
 let app = require('roosevelt')({